 The GCSE provides a foundation for further study of Geography AS/A2.
 Geography at an advanced level provides a wide and varied base for entry into university.
 It can be successfully combined with both arts and science subjects as a foundation for higher education.
-Opportunities for geography graduates include: geology, teaching, civil engineering, environmental engineering, Paper 1: Physical Geography (40%) Paper 2: Human Geography (60%)
+Opportunities for geography graduates include: Geology, Teaching, Civil Engineering, Environmental Engineering,

-environmental management, hazard management, GIS Specialist, meteorologist and climatologist, journalism, marketing, urban and regional planning, real estate development, tourism and social science geography.
-The skills developed as a geographer are applicable to a very wide range of career opportunities.
+Environmental Management, Hazard Management, GIS Specialist, Meteorologist and Climatologist, Journalism, Marketing, Urban and Regional Planning, Real Estate Development, Tourism and Social Science Geography.
+The skills developed as a Geographer are applicable to a wide range of career opportunities.